ameedf/react-users/README.md

-A basic project for users handler
+A basic project for users handler - on Azure

 ## Steps: